strawberry-graphql/strawberry-django/docs/references/filters.md

     name: auto
 ```

-Single-field lookup can be annotated with the `FilterLookup` generic type.
+Single field lookup can be annotated with `FilterLookup` generic type.

 ```python
 from strawberry.django.filters import FilterLookup